EFXT — Enerflex Ltd.

 4. Bad News, Challenges, or Points of Concern

-- Lead times for large engines have extended to 110-120 weeks, potentially constraining the company's ability to execute on new orders, particularly in the Engineered Systems segment.
+- Lead Times: Extended lead times for large engines (110-120 weeks) may constrain the ability to execute on new orders and could impact growth in the contract compression business.

 5. Notable Q&A Insights

-- Enerflex is actively exploring growth opportunities in the Middle East but has not allocated specific growth capital for these projects in the 2026 budget.
+- Middle East Opportunities: Enerflex is exploring growth opportunities in the Middle East but has not allocated specific growth capital for these projects in 2026.